na-na-hi/renget/archive/mdeg.md

 # An Explanation of "Time Travel" (Actually Dimensional Travel)
 First and foremost, let's get something out of the way: **Linear time travel to the past of one's own timeline is completely impossible.
 It will never be possible to travel backwards in time by any means**
 That being said, it is possible to go "back in time" by traveling to another universe.
 As I am writing this, it is September 7, 2023, at 9:42 PM Central Daylight Time.
 That is not true in other universes.
 It may be 2018, or 2002, or 1857, or 4000 BC, or 3101, or literally any other time that could ever possibly exist.
 When JB came to talk to KB, it was the 2040s in his universe and 2012 in ours.
 So now, in his universe, it is sometime in the 2050s or 2060s.
 For example, let's say you wanted to see Live Aid in-person.
-You couldn't go back and see it in our universe, but you could see it in another universe (and according to the Law of Causality, the bands and songs should be almost exactly the same).
+You couldn't go back and see it in our universe, but you could see it in another universe (and according to the Law of Causality/Importance, the bands and songs should be almost exactly the same).
 Here's an oversimplified and primitive representation of how it works:
 ![A poorly-drawn diagram representing what "time travel" actually is](https://i.imgur.com/picMwfm.png) And to reiterate: **Nothing you would do in that universe's 1985 would affect our universe in any way.**